tfiers/tomasfiers.net/content/posts/probabilistic-python.md

 probability distribution $p(\boldsymbol{x})$ underlying a data set {$\boldsymbol{x}$}.

-> For example, $\boldsymbol{x}$ might consist of three variables: "wind speed", "cloudiness", and "sound level of the rustling leaves".
-You have gathered a great many data points { (3 km/h, 82%, 8 dB<sub>SPL</sub> ), (23 km/h, 15%, 42
-dB<sub>SPL</sub> ), ... }.
-The joint probability distribution
+> For example, $\boldsymbol{x}$ might consist of two variables: "wind speed", and "cloudiness".
+You have gathered a great many data points { (3 km/h, 82%), (23 km/h, 15%,), ... }.
+The joint probability distribution $p(\boldsymbol{x})$
-$p(\boldsymbol{x})$ then gives you a feel for the density in this wind-clouds-rustle space.
+then gives you a feel for the density in this windiness-cloudiness space.
 I.e. which values are common?
 And which combinations occur together often?

 You might want to: